JunghwanRo/log/README.md

 # To be DONE
+Update Prof. Cedric on the current situation. \
+Update Prof. Raphael on the current situation. \
-IROS 2024 dine fee, taxi fee. \
+IROS 2024 dining fee, taxi fee. \
 Prepare 1 min video for ME. \
 Read the application process. \
 Watch Optional Lecture Videos. \